microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDirectoryRoleDefinition.md

 ---
-title: New-EntraRoleDefinition
+title: New-EntraDirectoryRoleDefinition
-description: This article provides details on the New-EntraRoleDefinition command.
+description: This article provides details on the New-EntraDirectoryRoleDefinition command.

 ms.topic: reference